bananarama92/FBC-fork/README.md

 - Alternative arousal calculations
 - Blur vision when not wearing glasses
 - Notifications for friends coming online or going offline
+- Confirmation prompt when leaving the page (prevent accidental back button or refresh)

 ### Automatic relogin